fridaysystems/inventory-presser/readme.txt

 * [Added] Adds a Google Map widget.
 This new widget implements the v3 JavaScript API and requires an API key.
 * [Changed] Makes the term description box on the edit term screen readonly when editing a term in the locations taxonomy.
 * [Changed] Renames the Google Map widget to Google Map (legacy).
 It still works for an unknown amount of time.
+* [Changed] Updates node JS packages
+* [Removed] Removes a weekly cron job that tabulated term relationship counts.
+This was a legacy bug fix that is no longer needed.

 = 13.4.1 =
 * [Added] Adds photo sequence numbers like "(Photo 2 of 44)" to post titles in the Media Library